aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-headers-and-footers/_index.md

 ﻿---
-title: Working with Headers and Footers
+title: Working with Headers and Footers in C++
+articleTitle: Working with Headers and Footers
+linktitle: Working with Headers and Footers
 description: "How to manipulate with headers/footers using Aspose.Words for C++."
 type: docs
 aliases: